What Is OpenClaw?

 Workspace Files and Agent Identity

-This three-file architecture makes it easy to version, share, and replicate agent configurations.
-You can export a working agent's config and deploy an identical copy on another server in minutes.
+This file-based architecture makes it easy to version, share, and replicate agent configurations.
+You can export a working agent's workspace and deploy an identical copy on another server in minutes.

 Why Clawion Exists